dfrappart/dfrappart.github.io/_posts/2025-08-26-Seccomp_in_Kubernetes_and_AKS.markdown

 From a Kubernetes standpoint, Seccomp, for Secure Compute, is a feature from Linux to restrict the calls that a process is able to perform, from the user namespace to the kernel.

-If we dig a little bit more, we can find on [wikipedia](https://en.wikipedia.org/wiki/Seccomp) or [lwn.net](https://lwn.net/Articles/656307/) that seccomp is quite old.
+If we dig a little bit more, we can find on [wikipedia](https://en.wikipedia.org/wiki/Seccomp) or [lwn.net](https://lwn.net/Articles/656307/) that Seccomp is quite old.
 It was introduced around 2005, to secure the execution of untrusted programs in grid computing.
 With time, it was more thoroughly adopted, notably by Chrome, to sandbox the execution of Adobe Flash, in Docker, and many others programs such as Firefox, OpenSSH...